 I don’t know about you, but I think I have a touch of denial, in addition to a spot of procrastination, incorporated with a little bit of lack-of-preparation, and this is not a good combination.
 However, here’s a tip: most people hate useless gifts.
-I love to give edible treats during the holidays, especially when they are easy to make ahead of time and keep on hand.
+I love to give edible treats during the holidays, especially when they are easy to make ahead of time and keep on hand like this coconut candy.
 I do this every year, and you can too!

 I asked Aunt Virginia what they were and all she said was “chocolate drops.”
-Translated, that meant homemade “Bounty” bars (or homemade “Mounds”*, for those of us in the US).
+Translated, that meant coconut candies, or homemade “Bounty” bars (homemade “Mounds”*, for those of us in the US).
 Coconut doesn’t seem to have too many “take-it-or-leave-it” fans.

-People tend to love it or hate it–I happen to love it–so of course, I had to have the recipe.
+People tend to love it or hate it–I happen to love it–so of course, I had to have her coconut candy recipe.
 (There’s also an added benefit to making these instead of buying them; see the very bottom of the post.)